VEZY/PlantBiophysics.jl/docs/src/get_started.md

 ### Photosynthesis

-The photosynthesis can be simulated using the [`photosynthesis!`](@ref) function.
+The photosynthesis can be simulated using the [`photosynthesis`](@ref) function.
 Several models are available to simulate it:

 - [`Fvcb`](@ref): an implementation of the Farquhar–von Caemmerer–Berry (FvCB) model for C3 photosynthesis (Farquhar et al., 1980; von Caemmerer and Farquhar, 1981) using the analytical resolution
 - [`FvcbIter`](@ref): the same model but implemented using an iterative computation over Cᵢ